-While creating images using data acquired using two different 12-m Array configurations is generally straightforward, the visibility data should cover overlapping regions in uv-space.
+While creating images using data acquired using two different 12-m Array configurations is generally straightforward, the visibility data should ideally cover overlapping regions in uv-space.
 Measurement sets from two or more 12-m Array observations can be given as a list of inputs to the CASA task tclean, which combines the visibility data to make one image.
-When doing this, it is important to set beam to 'common' and set the phasecenter parameter to a coordinate string (with more information on this given by the tclean documentation).
+When doing this, it is important to set beam to 'common', and it may be helpful to set the phasecenter parameter to a coordinate string (with more information on this given by the tclean documentation).
 Alternately, multiple measurement sets can be combined to form one larger measurement set using the CASA task concat, and the output from that task can then be used as input for tclean.